 There are so many things to look into, and you should be doing this same kind of thing as you examine your 3bet hands.

-Here’s my challenge to you for this episode: I just told you how, so study your 3bet hands for one hour every day over the next week.
-Decide if your 3bet was for value or a bluff, then determine if you made the correct play or not.
+Here’s my challenge to you for this episode: Use the STUDY directions above and review your 3bet hands for one hour every day over the next week.
+Decide if each 3bet was for value or a bluff, then determine if you made the correct play or not.
 Remember, value 3bets want action and bluff 3bets want to end the hand.
 Did you get what you wanted?
 Or, did you even know what you wanted when you made the 3bet?
-Post questionable hands in a forum or the SPS Facebook Group, and get some opinions from others.
-If I see any 3bet related hands posted there, I’ll be sure to respond.
-Also, watch some 3bet training videos from your favorite coaches or your favorite training site.
-Learn some other ways to think about 3bet pots by listening and watching others.